From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Local Tharu dishes, wild honey.

-Activities: Trek through the Khumbu region, enjoy stunning mountain views, and immerse in Sherpa culture.
+Activities: Trek through Khumbu region, stunning mountain views, immerse in Sherpa culture.

 Accommodation: Teahouses, high-altitude lodges.

-Specialties: Yak butter tea, Sherpa stew, garlic soup (for altitude).
+Specialties: Yak butter tea, Sherpa stew, garlic soup.

-Activities: Visit the Maya Devi Temple, explore monastic zones with international pagodas, and enjoy the peaceful atmosphere.
+Activities: Visit Maya Devi Temple, explore monastic zones with international pagodas, peaceful atmosphere.

 Accommodation: Buddhist guesthouses, hotels.

-Activities: Experience one of the most popular treks in Nepal with panoramic mountain views, diverse landscapes, and cultural encounters.
+Activities: Popular trek with panoramic mountain views, diverse landscapes, cultural encounters.

 Accommodation: Teahouses, trekking lodges.

-Activities: Trek through the scenic Langtang National Park, enjoy majestic views of the Himalayas, and visit traditional Tamang villages.
+Activities: Trek through scenic Langtang National Park, majestic Himalayan views, visit Tamang villages.

 Accommodation: Teahouses, guesthouses.

-Activities: Trek to this high-altitude sacred lake, especially popular during the Janai Purnima festival.
+Activities: Trek to high-altitude sacred lake, especially popular during Janai Purnima festival.

 Accommodation: Basic lodges, teahouses.